Kilmichael ambush: Controversy

 Hart continued to stand by his account until his death in 2010.
-In 2012 Eve Morrison published 'Kilmichael Revisited' in Terror in Ireland (David Fitzpatrick, ed.), an essay based partly on IRA veteran testimony.
-She cited Hart's unpublished draft response to the controversy surrounding his claims, dated 2004.
+In 2012 Eve Morrison published an essay, 'Kilmichael Revisited', in Terror in Ireland (David Fitzpatrick, ed.), based partly on IRA veteran testimony.
+She cited an unpublished draft response by Hart to the controversy surrounding his claims, dated 2004.
 The essay's defence of Hart was reviewed by John Borgonovo, Niall Meehan, Pádraig Óg Ó Ruairc and John Regan (in Irish Historical Studies, Reviews in History, History Ireland and Dublin Review of Books).
 Morrison cited six participant statements to the Bureau of Military History (including the controversial Timothy Keohane) that were published in 2003.
 She listened to Father John Chisholm's two veteran interviews for Liam Deasy's Toward Ireland Free, with Jack O'Sullivan and Ned Young (who also contributed a BMH account).
-In 2014 Irish Historical Studies published an 'Apology' to Morrison, for John Borgonovo's assertion, in a 2012 review of Terror in Ireland, that Morrison "provides little evidence for her assertion that Barry invented the false surrender story and then convinced his colleagues to maintain a fifty-year conspiracy of silence about it".
+In 2014 Irish Historical Studies published an 'Apology' to Morrison, for John Borgonovo's assertion, in his 2012 review of Terror in Ireland, that Morrison "provides little evidence for her assertion that Barry invented the false surrender story and then convinced his colleagues to maintain a fifty-year conspiracy of silence about it".

 Morrison's 2022 book on the ambush, Kilmichael: the Life and Afterlife of an Ambush, also addressed the debate.
-She consulted Hart's original interview notes (in Memorial University Newfoundland) as well as notes made listening to Chisholm's recorded interviews.
+She consulted Hart's original interview notes (in Memorial University Newfoundland) as well as notes he made while listening to Chisholm's recorded interviews.
 Hart's notes identified his Kilmichael interviewees as Ned Young and a Willie Chambers.
 Morrison said Chambers was the controversial anonymous unarmed scout interviewed on 19 November 1989.
 She also stated that a December 1947 Kerryman newspaper account of the ambush by West Cork local historian Flor Crowley does not support Barry's Guerilla Days version of events.